 That’s not even a question to ask.
 Ziro is incredibly safe, the Apatanis are very warm and welcoming.
 You will be surprised by their hospitability.
 However, take care that the local cultures are respected.
 That goes for every other place you visit too.

 The temperature will be in the early 20 degree Celsius.
 However, mornings and evenings may get a little colder, hence pack in some warm clothes.
 Rains can be expected, hence raincoats and gumboots (you can get in Hapoli in Ziro too) are recommended.
 Pack in your personal toiletries.
 What else, umm yes a camera, it has many instagramable places.
 If you are a musician, don’t forget your instrument/s, its jam time.
 All kinds of music enthusiasts will be there, perhaps you will get a chance to meet your future bandmates.
-And lastly, come with an open mind, don’t pack that in ;)
+And lastly, come with an open mind, don’t pack that in.

-You Board train at Guwahati by night.
+You Board train from Guwahati by night and travel to Naharlagun.

 you reach Naharlagun by 6:00 in the morning, after which, hop into Tata Sumo or Similar vehicle for our next leg of the journey towards Ziro.
 It will be a 3-4 hours ride, depending on the condition of the road.